 - Make a baby: dough containers (50 cents a piece at Walmart) in blue, teal, and light green.
 Guests have three minutes to shape a baby.
 Mommy picked the winner, who received a mustache ceramic box from Oriental Trading.

-- Attach the Stache: Found free, royalty-free public domain clip art of a baby, blew it up to the size of two sheets of paper, cut it out, and glued it to half a poster board.
-The mustaches were from the clip art I had found online; regular glue sticks worked fine.
+- Attach a Stache: Found free, royalty-free public domain clip art of a baby, blew it up to the size of two sheets of paper, cut it out, and glued it to half a poster board.
+The mustaches were from the clip art I had found online (used Microsoft Paint to make different colors); regular glue sticks worked fine.
 I was going to call it “Pin the ‘stache,” but went with “Attach” instead at the last minute.
 The winner received one of the mustache shaped ceramic boxes.

 - Collect the Ties: this was your standard, don’t say “baby” game.
 Guests were given a loosely knotted tie when they arrived, and a sign was posted saying which words they could not say: baby, boy, the mom’s name, and the baby’s name.
 The winner received the third of the ceramic mustache boxes.